You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 ''I didn't want to go because I thought they would all be too good and I hadn't done anything like that before.

 ''But when I got there I quickly realised there was nothing to be worried about.''

 Grimaldi is quick on the uptake, and a month after the camp she was breaking New Zealand records.
 Within two months, she competed at the New Zealand secondary schools championships in Hamilton and won four gold medals.

 ''I had to learn everything from scratch.
 When I compete, I feel that my disability does not matter.''

-Grimaldi has a withered right arm, and it was a bit daunting when she competed at the Caledonian Ground for the first time against able-bodied athletes.
+Grimaldi was born without a right arm, and it was a bit daunting when she competed at the Caledonian Ground for the first time against able-bodied athletes.

 But within a few weeks she was breaking New Zealand AWD records.

 ''It was a bit crazy.
 You don't think that you are going to walk in and get a New Zealand record.
 It made me happy.